-Leaving school during the school day is permitted only with the permission of the Assistant Principal, Nurse, Dean, or Attendance Office.
+Leaving campus during the school day is permitted only with the permission of the Assistant Principal, Nurse, Dean, or Attendance Office.
 Off campus privileges or "open lunch" is only available to juniors and seniors who were granted permission.
 All students should leave from Door #1.
-Under no circumstances should a student leave the building without permission of the Assistant Principal, Nurse, Dean or Attendance Office.
+Under no circumstances should a student leave campus without permission of the Assistant Principal, Nurse, Dean or Attendance Office.
+This includes students arriving to school in the morning via the bus.
 Such a violation of regulations constitutes truancy and will result in a school disciplinary intervention.